- Air compressor

 Then follow the photos for the step-by-step measuring and assembly instructions.
 Here are a few specifics to consider:

-Measure the width of your kitchen base cabinet inside the frame.
+Before you start building this under sink pull out storage system, first measure the width of your kitchen base cabinet inside the frame.
 Cut the base (A) 1/4 in. narrower than the opening.

 Be sure to locate the center partition exactly in the middle of the base; this way you’ll be able to make the two trays exactly the same size.

 Clamp the partitions to the base, drill pilot holes, and glue and screw them to the base with No. 8 x 2-in. screws.
+Plus: Here are 30 cheap kitchen cabinet add-ons you can DIY.

 Measure the exact distance between the partitions.
 Make the outer dimension of the tray 1 in. narrower than this measurement to allow for the glides.